othim/py-ncsm/README.txt

 # Brief description

-py-ncsm is is a simple NCSM code for solving the A=3 nucleon system written in python.
-The code is not optimized or very fast, but istead written in a simple and understandable manner for ease of use.
+py-ncsm is a simple NCSM code for solving the A=3 nucleon system written in python.
+The code is not optimized, but istead written in a simple and understandable manner for ease of use.

 In the directory 'deuteron/' there is also a script to solve for the deuteron